 Recently discovered seedling with fermented cider potential.
 Horrible-tasting fruit guaranteed to liven up even the most mundane pressing.
 A true spitter.
 Dense and spongy but remarkably juicy.
 Low in acid, with some astringency and a touch of bitterness, probably best categorized as a bittersharp.
 Recommended for trial by the truly adventurous and courageous cidermaker.
 Not for the faint of heart.
 We have several grafted here on the farm.

 Fruit is medium-sized, roundish ovate, slightly ribbed, greasy, shiny, blushed red and orange.
-Discovered during a fruit-exploring trip in Somerset County, ME, in the fall of 2015.
+Discovered during a fruit-exploring trip in Somerset County, Maine, in the fall of 2015.
 I knew I’d found nirvana when I took my first bite.
 Appears to be annually bearing.
 Uncertain bloom time.
 Probably Z4.

 Click here for a complete list of qualifying items.